Federal Hall National Memorial

-The first US Census, which had been ordered by the First Congress in Federal Hall, showed that New York had overtaken Philadelphia as the nation's most populous city.
-It remains so to this day thanks to a steady stream of immigrants and unrivaled economic opportunities.
+The first U.S. Census, which the First Congress had ordered from Federal Hall, showed that New York had overtaken Philadelphia as the nation's most populous city.
+It remains so today, thanks to a steady stream of immigrants and unrivaled economic opportunities.

-The First Congress at Federal Hall had also created the US Customs Service and designated New York as a Port of Entry.
-What Congress may not have predicted, however, was what an important Port New York would become.
+The First Congress at Federal Hall had also created the U.S. Customs Service and designated New York as a Port of Entry.
+However, what Congress may not have predicted was what an important Port New York would become.

-The 1825 completion of the Erie Canal, which allowed goods from as far away as the Midwest to be shipped to world markets, and the 1818 launch of the Black Ball Line, which provided the nation's first regularly scheduled shipping service, helped New York achieve commercial dominance.
+The 1825 completion of the Erie Canal allowed goods from as far away as the Midwest to be shipped to world markets, and the 1818 launch of the Black Ball Line, which provided the nation's first regularly scheduled shipping service, helped New York achieve commercial dominance.

-When the sub-treasury system was abolished in 1920, Federal Hall was used as an office building by a variety of federal agencies, until it was declared a National Monument in 1939.
+When the sub-treasury system was abolished in 1920, Federal Hall was used as an office building by various federal agencies until it was declared a National Monument in 1939.

 The Architecture: Exterior

 Architecturally, Federal Hall is a unique combination of both Greek and Roman styles.
-As the earliest democracy and republic (respectively) in the Western World, both civilizations were natural inspirations for American leaders who saw themselves as the ideological heirs of the Classical Civilizations and wanted the public buildings of their government to reflect those ties.
+As the earliest democracy and Republic (respectively) in the Western World, both civilizations were natural inspirations for American leaders who saw themselves as the ideological heirs of the Classical Civilizations.
+So, naturally, they wanted the public buildings of their government to reflect those ties.

 The original plan called for a building in the style of Rome's Pantheon, with the monumental front colonnade and pediment that exists today topped with a visible, low central dome.
 The interior was planned to be cruciform, like a church, with long colonnaded hallways leading to the domed central hall.

-Samuel Thompson, a well-regarded New York builder and architect, was designated Superintendent of Construction by a special Commission in charge of overseeing the project.
-Unfortunately for Thompson, the Commissioners began making changes to the design plans almost immediately.
+Samuel Thompson, a well-regarded New York builder, and architect, was designated Superintendent of Construction by a special Commission in charge of overseeing the project.
+Unfortunately for Thompson, the Commissioners immediately began making changes to the design plans.

 They found the combination of Greek and Roman styles too glaring, and concerns arose about the ability of the building to bear the weight of a large dome.
-The dome was shrunken and hidden beneath the ceiling such that it was no longer visible from the street.
+The dome was shrunken and hidden beneath the ceiling, so it was no longer visible from the street.
 More alterations (discussed below) were then ordered to the interior.
 The constant changes caused Thompson to resign his post in 1835, taking all his notes and plans with him.